 Bransford, W.D. and Dolphia

-Colubrina texensis (Torr. & Gray) Gray
+Colubrina texensis (Torr. & A. Gray) A. Gray

 USDA Symbol: cote6

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 Small, thicket-forming shrub with a rounded crown and a snakeskin-like pattern on the bark.
-Hog-plum is a thicket-forming, rounded shrub rarely over 3-6 ft.
+Hog plum is a thicket-forming, rounded shrub rarely over 3-6 ft.
 Its smooth, gray wood has scaly, brown markings which resemble patterns on snake skin.
 Slender, twisting branches; small, grayish-green, glossy leaves; and inconspicuous, greenish-yellow flowers are other plant characteristics.

 The fruit is eaten by birds and other wildlife, and the plant also provides an important habitat for them.